istio/community/STEERING-COMMITTEE.md

             that is of a non-code nature in the 12 months prior to the election, and are granted a vote for the election by a simple majority vote of the Steering Committee.
+        1. No Contributing Company can hold more than one Community Seat.
         1. Community Seats are maintained for the term by the individual, even if they change their company affiliation.
-            1. If an individual changes company affiliation mid-term in a way that is incompatible with the company representation policies in this Charter, the individual may keep their seat for the duration of the term.
+            1. If an individual changes company affiliation mid-term in a way that is incompatible with the company representation policies in this Charter, the individual will be considered to have resigned their seat and the first eligible runner-up from the previous election will replace them for the duration of the term.
+If there is no first runner-up eligible to serve in the as per these rules, then the Steering Committee shall vote by simple majority to replace the seat for the term.
-    1. Two Community Seats will be appointed through a vote of the Steering Committee after the community election.
-        1. These seats are intended to diversify perspectives and expertise on the Committee.
             1. Because the goal of Community Seats is to increase the perspectives on the Steering Committee, employees of a Contributing Company are ineligible to be elected to hold a Community Seat.
+1. A simple majority of Seats shall be sufficient to convene a meeting of the Steering Committee, one nominating, and the rest agreeing, over email.
+Meeting proposals shall be circulated to all Seats, and time, location, and medium shall be selected to be as convenient as possible.
+All Seats shall be given at least one week written notice that a meeting of the Steering Committee will be held.
-1. At all meetings of the Steering Committee, at least 60% of the Seats shall constitute a quorum for voting purposes.
+1. At all meetings of the Steering Committee convened under this charter, at least 60% of the Seats shall constitute a quorum for voting purposes.
 The vote of an affirmative vote of 60% of the Seats present at the time of the vote shall be the decision of the Steering Committee.
-However, any changes to the Steering Committee Charter shall require a super-majority vote of at least two-thirds of the Steering Committee seats.
+However, any changes to the Steering Committee Charter shall require a vote of 80% of the Steering Committee Seats.

 ## Committee meetings